vives-projectwerk-2-2020/FinalSolarChargeSystem/README.md

 This directory contains the final schematic and board for the battery charge system.
 It includes the farnell partlist too.

 This board is the reproduction of the prototype board.

+## Working

+Via a solarpanel the batteries are going to charge until they are under 4.2V.
+When the batteries are fully charged, the circuit will shut down.
+When the batteries are lower than 4.2V, it wil start charging again.
+The status of the batteries are read and used to show on the website.